Jamie-Clayton/Docs/_posts/2020-08-17-git-command-reference.md

 git tag -l build-* | foreach-object -process { git tag --delete $_ }
 ```

-## Global configuration
+## Global Configuration

-Setup personal user credentials for all repositories.
+Set up personal user credentials for all repositories.
 You can override these in each individual repository.

 ```PowerShell
 git config --global -i